Why are Absorptive Noise Barriers better than Reflective Noise Barriers?

 In this situation, it is a common phenomenon for one to perceive a difference in sound after a noise barrier is installed on the opposite side of a roadway.
 Individuals on the opposite side of the roadway may perceive a change in the quality of the sound; the signature of the reflected sound may differ from that of the source due to a change in frequency content upon reflection.

-Absorptive parallel sound reducing walls reduce reflections and are able to maintain the effectiveness of the barrier.
+Absorptive parallel noise reducing walls reduce reflections and are able to maintain the effectiveness of the barrier.
 In addition, the overall noise level is reduced.

 USDOT – Federal Highway Administration “Highway Traffic Noise” 6/05

 Sound barrier walls fall in one of two categories:

 - Absorptive Panels

 Let’s compare reflective and absorptive to get a better understanding.